startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

         How do I identify this pattern?
-        They will be problems involving a sorted array with numbers in a given range If the problem asks you to find the missing/duplicate/smallest number in an sorted/rotated array
+        They will be problems involving a sorted array with numbers in a given range If the problem asks you to find the:
+        -> missing/duplicate/smallest number in an sorted/rotated array

         We one by one consider all cycles.
 We first consider the cycle that includes first element.
 We find correct position of first element, place it at its correct position, say j.
 We consider old value of arr[j]